willkroboth/ConfigCommands/Plugin Description.md

 Result: InternalBooleanArgument

-Description: Returns true if the target CommandSender is an operator and false otherwiese.
+Description: Returns true if the target CommandSender is an operator and false otherwise.

 - isPlayer